supercrazysam/bldc_speed_custom/README.md

 }
 ```
 It seems that the position PID error (I & D) only reset if ```m_control_mode != CONTROL_MODE_POS```

-and the velocity PID error (I & D) NEVER reset!
+And the velocity PID error (I & D) NEVER reset!
 WTF?!

 This all causes the instability of the position mode with speed control.
 Pure position => OK